elusivecodes/FyreRouter/README.md

 Connect a route.

-- `$path` is a string representing the route path, and can include regular expressions.
+- `$path` is a string representing the route path, and can include placeholders or regular expressions (that will be passed to the destination).
-- `$destination` can be either a string representing the route destination, or a *Closure*.
+- `$destination` can be either a string representing the destination, an array containing the class name and method or a *Closure*.
 - `$options` is an array containing configuration options.
+    - `as` is a string representing the route alias, and will default to *null*.
+    - `middleware` is an array of middleware to be applied to the route, and will default to *[]*.
     - `method` is an array of strings representing the matching methods, and will default to *[]*.
     - `redirect` is a boolean indicating whether the route is a redirect, and will default to *false*.